 Note - the repayment of principal and associated shared appreciation is contractually due when the mortgage loan becomes due on either the date of sale of the property or on the death of the customer.

-13(d) Fair values
+Note 13.5 Fair values

 The financial instruments below are analysed by valuation method.
 The different levels are defined as follows: